jhaip/programmable-space/README.md

 and an alternative display like a computer monitor if you don't have a projector.
 A more immersive experience can be made by putting the cameras and projectors in the ceiling, but to begin with I'll assume you are pointing the projector and camera at a wall.
-A magnetic whiteboard is a nice way to attach papers to the wall, but I have also used rolled painter's tape.
+A magnetic whiteboard is a nice way to attach papers to the wall, but I have also used painter's tape.

-Programs are represented physically as papers with code written on them.
-When a paper is face-up, showing the code, then it is running.
-A camera is used as a sensor.
-Papers are marked with patterns of colored dots in their corners for identification.
-A camera frame can be process to figure out where the dots are, what papers they correspond to, and therefore where papers are visible in the space.
-A projector displays graphics on the programs as the running programs instruct them to.

 ## Bill of Materials